therealjacinto/6502-ben-computer/README.md

 The script will point the monitor to the address speficied at 0x7ffc.
 Because of this action, the number of cycles displayed by py65mon will be 3 rather than 0.
 It is better to use cycles as a relative number rather than an absolute number.

 Without the `--find-labels` flag, no additional labels will be added for method and label locations from the assembly output file.
 You can also use the `--verbose` flag for more information on what is happening in the background.
+This flag is currently under construction and works most of the time, but there are times where it will not.
+It will hardly error, but if it does, then don't use the flag.
+For the most part it will either find all labels or most of them.
+As the project continues, this should get better and better.

 ### Debugger Primer
 If you just want to run the binary and see what is outputted to the LCD, then once the debugger is launched, pass the `goto` command into py65mon using the current address that it is displaying (under PC).
 This will run the binary with the current state of the machine.
 If it doesn't hit a breakpoint or it hangs, you can use `ctrl+c` to break and it will tell you the current state of the machine, including what was sent to the LCD.
 Similarly, you can use `return` to run your file and stop just before the next RTS or RTI is executed. `step` will just execute one command.